0xCUB3/Modified-Dots-and-Boxes/README.md

 | 12 | P1 | (7 - 6) |
 * Observation: A pattern seems to appear at 8 spokes...

-### Hanging Trees
+### Hanging Stars
-The next discovery came in a graph family that we defined as **hanging trees**.
+The next discovery came in a graph family that we defined as **hanging stars**.
 These graphs are similar to star graphs, but each outer vertex has an extra edge connecting to itself.
 In this graph family, player 1 wins for odd spokes and player 2 wins for even spokes.
 (Proven)
 ![Hanging Tree with 5 spokes](https://github.com/0xCUB3/Modified-Dots-and-Boxes/assets/94565160/aae1f137-863f-4e77-9c0a-378dfa7ccae6)
 *Example of a hanging tree with 5 spokes*